Umwanankabandi-liliane/MLOps-Pipeline-for-Image-Recognition-/README.md

 new_data.zip

-3. Upload zip file through:
+3. Upload the ZIP file through:

 * Streamlit UI
   or
 * POST request to `/retrain`

 The backend retrains the model for 3 epochs and updates the saved weights.